dervish77/RetroComp/README.md

 * RetroComp system **shall** support a KV module that provides keyboard input and video output.
   * KV module **shall** support keyboard input via a standard PS2 keyboard input connector.
   * KV module **shall** support a composite video output interface using a single RCA output jack.
     * KV module **shall** support at least 20 characters by 16 lines of video output.
     * KV module *should* support at least 40 characters by 24 lines of video output.
     * KV module *should* support color video output if possible.
+  * KV module *should* support a VGA video output interface using a standard 9 pin DIN connector.
+    * KV module *should* support a minimum resolution of 256 x 192 pixels.

 * RetroComp system **shall** support an Audio module that provides audio output.
   * Audio module **shall** support analog audio output using RCA output jack.
     * Audio module **shall** support a 1 volt peak to peak output signal.
     * Audio module **shall** support at least one "voice" of audio output.
     * Audio module *should* support more than one "voice" of audio output if possible.
   * Audio module *should* support a direct speaker connection (i.e. powered audio output) for an 8 ohm speaker.

 * RetroComp system *should* support a Storage module that provides program and data storage and retrieval.